-A survey of the social, political, economic, cultural, and intellectual history of the United States from the pre-Columbian era to the Civil War/Reconstruction period.
-United States History I includes the study of pre-Columbian, colonial, revolutionary, early national, slavery and sectionalism, and the Civil War/Reconstruction eras.
-Themes that may be addressed in United States History I include American settlement and diversity, American culture, religion, civil and human rights, technological change, immigration and migration, and creation of the federal government.
+A survey of the social, political, economic, cultural, and intellectual history of the U.S. from the Reconstruction Era to the present.
+US History II examines industrialization, immigration, world wars, the Great Depression, Cold War and post-Cold War eras.
+Themes that may be addressed in U.S. History II include American culture, religion, civil and human rights, technological change, economic change, immigration and immigration, urbanization and suburbanization, the expansion of the federal government and the study of U.S. foreign policy.